A daughter reflects on her father, Maurice Edmond Müller: An interview with Janine Aebi-Müller

 • Lower insurance costs

 The 1950s was a time of developing a new system of implants and instruments for the operative treatment of fractures as well as instructional courses.
-With his friends, Robert Schneider, Martin Allgöwer, Hans Willenegger, and Walter Bandi he founded in 1958 the Osteosynthesis Study Group (Arbeitsgemeinschaft für Osteosynthesefragen) with the four pillars: instrumentation, research, teaching, and documentation.
-He was the genius and spiritus father of the AO.
+In 1958, he founded the Arbeitsgemeinschaft für Osteosynthesefragen with his friends, Robert Schneider, Martin Allgöwer, Hans Willenegger, and Walter Bandi.
+It was based on four pillars: instrumentation, research, teaching, and documentation.
+He was the genius and spiritual father of the AO.

 From all the achievements of MEM, what stands out for you?